Quasinormal modes from numerical relativity with Bayesian inference: Discussion and Concluding Remarks

 The method can be applied to the strain, news, or the curvature scalar.
 When applied to the latest CCE waveforms, we show that the best results are obtained from the news or curvature scalar, owing to their decay to zero at late times.

-The method is an improvement over least-squares fitting because it accurately accounts for noise, and provides posterior distributions rather than point estimates.
-Furthermore the physically-motivated noise model described in the paper leads to significantly tighter posteriors than those obtained under as simple WN treatment, demonstrating the value of constructing a well-motivated model and training this on a catalog of waveforms.
+The method is an improvement over least-squares fitting because it includes a more reliable numerical uncertainty estimate, and provides posterior distributions rather than point estimates.
+Furthermore the physically-motivated noise model described in the paper leads to significantly tighter posteriors than those obtained under as WN treatment, demonstrating the value of constructing a well-motivated model and training this on a catalog of waveforms.

 We have shown that our particular choice of kernel is well-suited to capturing numerical uncertainty in the CCE waveforms.
 While already flexible, the kernel can be extended further.
-For example, it could also describe the inspiral and merger portions of the NR signal, or exploit larger training sets such as extrapolated simulations in the SXS catalog.
+For example, it could also describe the inspiral and merger portions of the NR signal, or be applied to extrapolated simulations.

+The kernel could also be applied to larger training sets.
+The cost of training scales linearly with the number of simulations included in the training.
+While the methods here could be further optimized, the training is a one-off cost, so it would be relatively easy to scale to significantly more simulations from, for example, the SXS catalog.

-A particular strength of the approach is in its computational efficiency.
+A particular strength of the Bayesian fitting approach is in its computational efficiency.
 The linearized structure of the model means that, in addition to the amplitudes, the mass and spin posteriors can be obtained extremely rapidly without reliance on expensive MCMC or other stochastic sampling methods.
 The method therefore scales efficiently to models with arbitrary numbers of QNMs, with a computational cost comparable to least-squares fitting.
 Flexibility in prior choice is also achieved, since alternative priors can be accommodated by rapid sample reweighting.

 This Bayesian approach will also reduce ambiguity surrounding (sometimes contentious) claims of subdominant mode detections.
 We have outlined a new quantity called the significance, which gives the consistency of a mode amplitude with zero.
 The presence of specific QNMs in the ringdown can now be determined using this statistical measure.